 Drawing from a broad array of expertise and research, the book demonstrates how land policy shapes issues as diverse as the sustainability of local government revenues, the impacts of the foreclosure crisis, and urban resilience to climate change.
 The book contains four sections:

 Urban Planning: The book addresses the contexts in which long-term urban planning will occur, from the transition from the baby boomer to millennial generation to the potentially cataclysmic impacts of climate change.
-It highlights the Atlas of Urban Expansion as a tool that can help planners navigate the challenge of putting land to the best and highest use while establishing a grid that allows for good mobility and infrastructure.
+In global urbanization, cities face the challenge of putting land to the best and highest use while establishing a grid that allows for good mobility and infrastructure.
+The Atlas of Urban Expansion, a tool that shows the evolving footprint of some 120 cities around the world, will help planners achieve this balance through the addition of more cities, as well as qualitative data depicting the character of urban growth.

 Taxation: This section describes the state of the property tax, the largest source of revenue raised directly by U.S. cities.
 It outlines the effects of limits imposed by tax revolts, and the impacts of the Great Recession on the property tax and municipal revenues more broadly.